Author: CLG

 Weekly Message from General Chief Overseer Bishop Dr. Calvin Worthem

 Greetings in the name of our Lord and Savior Jesus Christ and to Him be the Glory, Power, and Dominion forever and ever and to the Holy Ghost that is yet abiding in the body.
-This week’s key phrase is Wisdom in how to “Be an Example”.
+This month’s key phrase is “Focus on Eternal Life.”

 In His Service,